Chapter Twenty Two - A Desperate Escape

 It was a half-hour before Sally emerged from the tunnel and had to be helped out to the ground.
 She had to cover her eyes because of the bright daylight.
 When she could finally see she realized that the medicine man stood there.
 Wolf felt filthy, covered with black mud and grime.
 Sally looked down at herself; covered much the same.
 She could only smile.

 Sally grabbed Wolf in a bear hug and kissed him.
 Wolf returned her kiss; then she started shaking uncontrollably.

 Oúre opened a bamboo tube and handed it to Wolf who recognized it as a powerful stimulant.
 Wolf held up a thumb and index finger to indicate a measure.
-Oúre smiled and nodded his head in approval.
+Oúre smiled and nodded in approval.

 Wolf, holding Sally's chin up, made her drink the required amount.
 Then he took his fill.
 The potion worked fast; he stopped shaking and felt warmer.
 Sally also was looking like she felt better.